Welcome to my Bee Trail general info page, if you cannot find what you are looking for here, use the drop down menu above, for more.

 MAPS - Can be picked up at Five Rivers Health and Well-being Centre.
 Maps are kindly sponsored by Camilla Hiley Garden and Landscape Design and Ikando graphic design.

 TIME LIMIT - The trail is dispersed around the corners of the city and is meant to be done slowly, over time, there is no time limit.
 I hope you will also take the opportunity to look around at each of the sign locations, taking in the sights of the city.
-Why not plan to 'collect' one Bee Trail point a week and make a day of it, take a pic-nic, take the bikes, have fun outside in nature as you are enjoying this 'walking workshop' style trail around our beautiful Cathedral city.
+The trail is as much about enjoying the outdoors and slowing down enough to see it, as it is bees, so why not plan to 'collect' one Bee Trail point a week and make a day of it.
+Why not take a pic-nic, take the bikes, have fun outside in nature as you are enjoying this 'walking workshop' trail around our beautiful Cathedral city.

 BEE INFO - Additional bee info for each of the species in the trail, is linked below.